 The zoo population of golden lion tamarins has been managed globally since 1973.
 In 1981, golden lion tamarins became one of the first species to be designated as part of the Association of Zoos & Aquariums’ Species Survival Plan, with 143 zoos participating in the captive breeding program.

 The Zoo played an important role in creating the Golden Lion Tamarin Conservation Program, which is still active today in field research, reintroduction, environmental education and habitat restoration.
 Currently, the International Committee for the Conservation and Management of Lion Tamarins advises the Brazilian government on the research and conservation activities for these species.

-While the estimate of golden lion tamarins living in the wild has continued to rise in recent years, they are still classified as endangered because their habitat remains fragmented in to small, unconnected areas, each only capable of supporting a small number of groups.
+While the estimate of golden lion tamarins living in the wild has continued to rise in recent years, they are still classified as endangered because their habitat remains fragmented into small, unconnected areas, each only capable of supporting a small number of groups.
 This has decreased the quality of tamarin habitat and limited their ability to grow populations.
+It also leaves the species susceptible to diseases.
 Without intervention, inbreeding will contribute to the local extinction of many of these small populations, and eventually the entire species.

 - Reduce, reuse and recycle — in that order!
 Cut back on single-use goods, and find creative ways to reuse products at the end of their life cycle.
 Choose recycling over trash when possible.

 - Be a smart consumer.
 Choose products made with sustainable ingredients, such as Smithsonian certified Bird Friendly coffees, which support farmers striving to limit their impact on wildlife and habitat.